xywang0001/Particle_Filter_ESE650/README.md

 Implement the structure of mapping and localization in an indoor environment with particle filters, using information from mainly from IMU and LIDAR.
 Particle filter is a non-parametric implementation of the Bayes filter.
 With the particle filter, the posterior bel(xt) is represented by a set of random state samples drawn from this posterior.

 ## User's Guide
+1. Information from IMU and lIDAR is stored in data/train.
-1. The main SLAM structure is implemented in `SLAM.py`
+2. The main SLAM structure is implemented in `SLAM.py`
-2. A set of parameters should be changed in `main.py`, including map resolutions, noise level (covariance matrix), number of particles and threshold value for deciding occupancy.
+3. A set of parameters should be changed in `main.py`, including map resolutions, noise level (covariance matrix), number of particles and threshold value for deciding occupancy.
-3. Set the dataset and run `python main.py`.
+4. Set the dataset and run `python main.py`.

 ## Result
 ### 1. Dataset 0